Louiskovski/MIDI-to-BMS-Converter/README.md

 Example: `python MIDI-to-BMS.py HappyBirthday.mid ToYou.bms True`
 ### Instruments
 The instrument event values defined in the Midi (Program Change, Bank Select (MSB and LSB)) are transferred directly to the BMS.
-For example, if you have mixed a Midi with the soundfont file extracted from the game, the exact same instruments will also be used in the BMS.
+For example, if you have mixed a Midi with the soundfont file extracted from the game, the same instruments will also be used in the BMS.
 Provided that your DAW/midi editor also exports them!

 💡 If there are no Bank Select commands in the Midi, the game will use bank 0 as default.